LearnWeb3DAO/MEV-Theory/README.md

 ## eth_sendBundle

 Flashbots introduced a new `eth_sendBundle` RPC which is a standard format to interact with the flashbot relayers and miners.
-It includes array of arbitrary signed Ethereum transactions along with some metadata
+It includes array of arbitrary signed Ethereum transactions along with some metadata.

 Here is a list of all the params it takes: